 I ended up picking avgolemono (egg-lemon rice) soup, not only because I love making soups and it’s Greek, but because Seattle has had its first snowfall, and I figure something warm and comforting is good.
 I am serving the soup in mugs so it’s easier to eat at a potluck, and it’s even served on a special trivet, just for Peabody…a hockey puck.
 I considered using my Lidstrom jersey under the mug, but I don’t think self-proclaimed Red Wings hater Peabody would like that much.
 Or, maybe she would, in hopes that the soup would spill all over the jersey ;)

 Avgolemono is probably the easiest soup in the world to make; not that it tastes that way.
-The thing is, because it has so few ingredients (4, if you’re not adding chicken), you really want to use homemade stock for this soup to make sure it has good flavor.
-I suppose you could use a good quality store bought stock, but I’m going to be a little Ina Garten here and strongly suggest homemade stock.
+The thing is, because it has so few ingredients (4, if you’re not adding chicken), you really want to use homemade stock for this soup to make sure it hasa great depth of flavor.
+It’s not that you can’t use a good quality store bought stock, but I’m going to be a little Ina Garten here and give a strong recommendation for homemade.

 8 cups homemade chicken stock or good quality store-bought stock

 1 cup rice (I prefer short grain because it’s starchier and will help to thicken the soup but if you don’t want the rice to be as soft or the soup to be as thick, use long grain)